 By 27 September 2009 the colony had bleached out.
 (This one was shot from the other side of the colony.)

-The columnar form of Millepora, usually considered the same species as the branching one above, seemed to fare better during the bleaching event.
+The columnar form of Millepora, usually considered the same species as the branching one above, seemed to fare better during the first bleaching event, but much of it died in subsequent bleaching.

 Press the Back button to return to the previous page.